Access factsheets providing information on employment law issues for Ireland

 Giving the Department for the Economy responsibility for the provision of apprenticeships and traineeships in Northern Ireland.

-A power to tackle the abuse of zero hours contracts (likely to include a ban on exclusivity clauses).
+A power to tackle the abuse of zero hours contracts (likely to include a ban on exclusivity clauses) – this was enacted by the Employment Act (Northern Ireland) 2016 (Commencement No.4) Order (Northern Ireland) 2021 and we await Regulations).

 Requiring the Department for the Economy to gain approval from the Northern Ireland Assembly before amending certain provisions under the Employment Rights (Northern Ireland) Order 1996, including the qualifying period for the right to claim unfair dismissal.

-In general terms, the forms of discrimination in Northern Ireland are the same as in Great Britain – sex, marital status, sexual orientation (although in Northern Ireland the Civil Partnership Act 2004 applies, but not the Marriage (Same Sex Couples) Act 2013), race, religious belief, disability and age.
+In general terms, the forms of discrimination in Northern Ireland are the same as in Great Britain – sex, marital status (these are extended under the Marriage (Same-sex Couples) and Civil Partnership (Opposite-sex Couples) (Northern Ireland) Regulations 2019 to same sex marriage), sexual orientation, race, religious belief or political opinion (note the difference here between the protected characteristic of ’religion or belief’ in Great Britain), disability and age.

 Due to its history, Northern Ireland has had legislation prohibiting discrimination on grounds of religion, belief and/or political opinion since 1976, and for over 30 years it has been a high profile political and legal issue.
 The detailed procedures for monitoring, recording and reporting discrimination, introduced in 1989, have increased the level of information expected by courts and tribunals dealing with discrimination issues.